VolkovLabs/business-app/README.md

 ## Introduction

-The Volkov Labs App includes a Docker image with customized Grafana and an App plugin with information about Business Suite for Grafana.
+The Business Suite App includes a Docker image with customized Grafana and an application plugin.

 ## Customization